philmcminn/new-paper/README.md

 ## Naming Your Repository

 In terms of the name of your repository, choose one that is indicative of the paper's *research content*, rather than the conference venue or journal you intend to submit it to.
 For example, "search-based-testability" is a better name than "icse2020".
+This is because you may decide later to submit your work to a different venue.
+Or, your work may not be accepted to the first venue you submit to, and you may need to revise your paper and submit it to another.
+In either case, the original venue name will no longer be a suitable choice of name for your repository.

 For the same reasons as those
 [detailed in the next section](#file-and-directory-naming), choose a name formatted